-Reservations for onsite and offsite visits can be made through the “Who’s in Jail” website application Wednesday through Monday.
-(Detailed instructions are available in English and in Spanish.)
-Visitation appointments can also be made by calling the jail at (619) 210-0385 Wednesday through Monday from 10:00 a.m. until 2:00 p.m.
+Reservations for onsite and offsite visits can be made through the “Who’s in Jail” website application.
+Visitation appointments can also be made by calling the jail at (619) 210-0385 daily from 6:30 a.m. until 6:00 p.m.

 Visiting hours at the George F. Bailey Detention Center vary by individual housing units within the jail.
-There is no visitation at GBDF on Monday or Thursday.
+There is no visitation at GBDF on Tuesdays nor Wednesdays.
 At the jail, visits with inmates are facilitated through a video screen near the lobby.
-Visitation timeslots start within the hours of 7:00 a.m. to 9:00 a.m., 11:20 a.m. to 3:20 p.m. and 5:30 to 7:30 p.m.
+Visitation timeslots start within the hours of 7:10 a.m. to 9:10 a.m., 1:10 p.m. to 3:10 p.m. and 7:10 to 9:10 p.m.
 Reservations should generally be made 24 hours in advance.
-Same day visits may be permitted at this facility on a first-come, first served basis.
+There are no same-day visits at this time.

 The Sheriff’s Department provides a EDBF visitation schedule with details about visiting hours for inmates in each housing unit.
 Most George Bailey Facility inmates will be allowed two 30-minute visits each week (with the week beginning Sunday), but inmates in the medical unit are not generally allowed visitors.